Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Main Theoretical Results for Hypergraph Affinities

-\end{lemma} \begin{proof} We show the result for class $A$; the same steps can be applied to class $B$.
-For $i \in [k]$, let $N_i$ be the number of $k$-tuples with exactly $i$ nodes from class $A$. and $M_i$ be the expected number of hyperedges of type-$i$ (exactly $i$ nodes from class $A$) in $H$.
+For $i \in [k]$, let $N_i$ be the number of $k$-tuples with exactly $i$ nodes from class $X$, and $M_i$ be the expected number of hyperedges of type-$(X,i)$ (exactly $i$ nodes from class $X$) in $H$.
 The random variable $M_i$ is binomially distributed, $M_i \sim \text{Bin}(p, N_i)$, and has the following expected value and variance:

 As long as $M_i > 0$ for some $i \in [k]$, the type-$t$ affinity score for $H$ is well defined and equals

 From~\eqref{eq:emt} we know that replacing $M_i$ with $m_i$ in~\eqref{eq:htx} yields the type-$t$ baseline score for $H$: